-“We don’t ever have enough cash flow to pay taxes’’
+“We don’t ever have enough cash flow to pay or manage taxes’’

 As a Business Coach in the industry, I have heard many of my clients say that they never have enough cash flow to pay taxes.
 This can be a bit concerning.

 Tax planning and management are important to establish business legitimacy, whether the business is small or big, every business must ensure to keep the tax man happy.